Pieter-Cawood/Reinforcement-Learning/README.md

 To avoid overfitting, I am only trying x & y coords, Hp devided by MaxXp, and Hunger level  (Considered score, but if you think about it, the model should not learn based on the current scores.)

-#### Observations are not normalized
-Due to the symbollic representation, the observations should not be normalized.

-## Rewards
-Maybe its a good idea to clip the rewards as the NLE paper did using tanh(r/100) (I am not doing this yet.) .
-They also note that intrinsic rewards, such as gold value etc do not yield good results, and it better to use extrinsic rewards.
-(From Gym reward feedback.)
-The rewards are computed as new_score - old_score